lotusnprod/lotus-manuscript/manuscript.md

 Allowed structural fields for the sources were divided into two types: structural (InChI, SMILES) or nominal (chemical name, not necessarily IUPAC).
 If multiple fields were present, structural identifiers were preferred over structure names.
 Among structural identifiers, when both identifiers led to different structures, InChI was preferred over SMILES.
-SMILES were translated to InChI using the RDKit (2020.03.3) implementation in Python 3.8 ([src/2_curating/2_editing/structure/1_translating/smiles.py](https://gitlab.com/lotus7/lotus-processor/-/tree/preprint/src/2_curating/2_editing/structure/1_translating/smiles.py)).
+SMILES were translated to InChI using the RDKit (2021.03.1) implementation in Python 3.8 ([src/2_curating/2_editing/structure/1_translating/smiles.py](https://gitlab.com/lotus7/lotus-processor/-/tree/preprint/src/2_curating/2_editing/structure/1_translating/smiles.py)).
 They were first converted to [ROMol](https://www.rdkit.org/docs/cppapi/ROMol_8h.html#details) objects which were then converted to InChI.
 When no structural identifier was available, the nominal identifier was translated to InChI first thanks to [OPSIN](https://github.com/dan2097/opsin) [@doi:10/b2zkr9], a fast Java-based translation open-source solution.
 If no translation was obtained, chemical names were then submitted to the CTS [@doi:10.1093/bioinformatics/btq476], once in lower case only, once with the first letter capitalized.
-If again no translation was obtained, candidates were then submitted to the [Chemical Identifier Resolver](https://cactus.nci.nih.gov) via the cts_convert function from the webchem package [@doi:10/gh5ptf].
+If again no translation was obtained, candidates were then submitted to the [Chemical Identifier Resolver](https://cactus.nci.nih.gov) *via* the *cts_convert* function from the webchem package [@doi:10/gh5ptf].
 Before the translation process, some typical chemical structure-related greek characters (such as *α*, *ß*) were replaced by their textual equivalents (alpha, beta) to obtain better results.
 All pre-translation steps are included in the preparing_name function and are available in [src/r/preparing_name.R](https://gitlab.com/lotus7/lotus-processor/-/tree/preprint/src/r/preparing_name.R).

 The chemical sanitization step sought to standardize the representation of chemical structures coming from different sources.
-It consisted of three main stages (standardizing, fragment removal, and uncharging) achieved via the MolVS package.
+It consisted of three main stages (standardizing, fragment removal, and uncharging) achieved *via* the MolVS package.
 The initial standardizer function consists of six stages (RDKit Sanitization, RDKit Hs removal, Metals Disconnection, Normalization, Acids Reionization, and Stereochemistry recalculation) detailed in the [molvs documentation](https://molvs.readthedocs.io/en/latest/guide/standardize.html).
 In a second step, the FragmentRemover functionality was applied using a list of SMARTS to detect and remove common counterions and crystallization reagents sometimes occurring in the input DB.
 Finally, the Uncharger function was employed to neutralize molecules when appropriate.